 Welcome to the website for Rabbi Kevin Hale.
-Rabbi Hale is a trained Sofer STaM, torah scribe.
-His work focuses on evaluating and restoring sifrei torah, writing, and teaching about our sacred scribal traditions.
+Rabbi Hale is a trained Sofer STaM, a Torah scribe.
+His work focuses on evaluating and restoring sifrei Torah, writing, and teaching about our sacred scribal traditions.

 - Evaluating and restoring sifrei Torah

 - Torah appraisal for insurance and other purposes

 - Conducting Siyyum Ceremonies (completion of Torah and dedication)

 - Leading of services and lifecycle events (all aspects, from basic to traditional)

 The 613th commandment to write Torah is addressed to all the Jewish people.
 As a dynamic service leader and teacher, Rabbi Hale draws in people of all ages and backgrounds, to activate within each of us our potential as Torah scribes and to attune our eyes and hands and hearts to this most essential but often unknown or misunderstood Jewish mitzvah.